 CONTEMPORARY GUITAR MAKING is a comprehensive five-day survey of the craft as it is practiced today.
 This seminar's study topics range from nuts-and-bolts skills to fundamental theory and principles, with an emphasis always on their direct application to state-of-the-art guitar making.
-Every aspect of the guitar's function, design and construction - both steel string and classical - is demonstrated on actual work in progress and explained in detail.
+Every aspect of the guitar's function, design and construction is demonstrated on actual work in progress and explained in detail.
 CONTEMPORARY GUITAR MAKING examines the guitar's acoustical, structural, and aesthetic design factors as well as materials, construction methods, voicing, tooling, shop design, marketing, and other topics critical to the practice of lutherie in today's world.

 IS THIS FOR YOU?

 For the beginning guitar maker, this unique seminar is the best possible introduction to the field - a strong foundation for working ultimately at an accomplished professional level.
 This course will take years off your learning curve by starting you off right at the top, ready to work with a clear awareness of the state of the art.
 Although it's not required, some familiarity with tools and materials is useful, as this program is not a general introduction to the art and craft of woodworking.

 For the more experienced guitar maker, this seminar will dramatically broaden your frame of reference.
 It is an opportunity to review your own approach to the craft in a new creative light; a chance to further refine the quality and direction of your work and to resolve the guitar building problems that remain for you.